Is Your Business Security at Risk? | Risky Business Ep 00

 Dan Carroll: Go on.

 Mick Grove: So when I am thinking of small and mid-size businesses I am thinking they are excellent targets for attack.
 They don’t have a lot of security people, they have a lot of valuable assets.
-Whether in customer information or just physically assets that they protect on premise.
+Whether in customer information or just physical assets that they protect on-premise.

-Dan Carroll: So are we not only talking cyber-security, we are talking physical-security?
+Dan Carroll: So are we not only talking cyber-security, we are talking about physical security?

 Dan Carroll: So people are like breaking into computers like in the movie ˆWeird Science”?

 Mick Grove: It is kind of like Tron and that is the hard part.

 This post is part of our “Risky Business” series on online security tips for businesses.